About Chamonix Ski Pass Options

 Mont-Blanc Unlimited ski-passes (Full area)

 The Verbier coverage on the MBU ticket now includes the entire 4 Valleys area rather than just the Verbier valley.
 Available to anyone with an MBU ski pass of 6 days or longer and still within its original period of validity, you can now enjoy skiing in this fabulous resort which is only an hour by car from Chamonix (train & bus links also exist - approx 1.5 hrs each way).
-Unlike Courmayeur, where your Chamonix MBU ski pass works directly in the turnstiles, you need to go to the cash desks in Verbier each time you ski there and be issued with a compatible day pass.
+You need to go to the cash desks in Verbier each time you ski there and be issued with a compatible day pass.

-Making the most of your Mont Blanc Unlimited pass means travelling.
-There are public transport options.
+Making the most of your Mont Blanc Unlimited pass means travelling, however, there are plenty of public transport options.
 Read our Getting Around Guide for more information on travel around and between the resorts

 Also see: Ski Areas in Chamonix